sanket-pixel/vision-ary/README.md

 1. Find edges of the hand image using Canny
 2. Pre-compute the distance transform of the image
 3. For each point w find the closest point in the edges.(Correspondence)
-   a. w = Point on the shape model. (trasnformed)
+   - w = Point on the shape model. (trasnformed)
-   b.
-E = Point in the edge list.
+   - E = Point in the edge list.
    c.
 D : Distance transform at point (w)
    d.
 G = Find the gradient of the distance transform.
    e. x = (w - (D/Magnitude(G))*(Gx*Gy))